• Home

 This course introduces the fundamentals of Business and Data Analytics.
 Students will learn the fundamentals of business problem framing, data wrangling, descriptive and inferential statistics, data visualization, and data storytelling in analytics.
 Not open to students with credit for INFA 300.

-Exams: There is a proctored final exam in Week 12, but no midterm exam.
+Exams:: There is a proctored final exam.

 Tools: Excel, R